 Generally, patients who are covered by third-party payors are responsible for related deductibles and coinsurance, which vary in amount.
 The Organization also provides services to uninsured patients and offers those uninsured patients a discount, either by policy or law, from standard charges.
-The Organization estimates the transaction price for patients with deductibles and coinsurance and for those who are uninsured based on historical experience and current market conditions.
+The Organization estimates the transaction price for patients with deductibles and coinsurance and from those who are uninsured based on historical experience and current market conditions.
 The initial estimate of the transaction price is determined by reducing the standard charge by any contractual adjustments, discounts, and implicit price concessions.
-Subsequent changes to the estimate of the transaction price are generally recorded as adjustments to patient fee revenue in the period of the change.
-Subsequent changes that are determined to be the result of an adverse change in the patient's ability to pay are recorded as bad debt expense.
+Subsequent changes to the estimate of the transaction price are generally recorded as adjustments to patient service fee revenue in the period of the change.
+For the years ended June 30, 2024 and 2023, changes in its estimates of implicit price concessions, discounts, and contractual adjustments for performance obligations satisfied in prior years were not significant.
+Subsequent changes that are determined to be the result of an adverse change in the patient's ability to pay are recorded as credit loss expense.